lmaurits/BEASTling/docs/tutorial.rst

 More advanced modelling
 =======================

-Our BEASTling analyses so far have had very short and neat configuration, but have not been based on a terribly realistic model of linguistic evolution, and so we may want to make some changes.
-We will continue to use the Austronesian vocabulary example here, but everything in this section should be equally applicable to the typological analysis as well.
+The BEASTling analysis we have used so far has a very short and neat configuration, but it is not based on a terribly realistic model of linguistic evolution, and so we may want to make some changes (however, it is always a good idea when working with a new data set to try to get very simple models working first and add complexity in stages).

 The main oversimplification in the default analysis is the treatment of the rate at which linguistic features change.
 The default analysis makes two simplifications: first, all features in the dataset change at the same rate as each other.
 Secondly, it assumes that the rate of change is fixed at all points in time annd at all locations on the phylogenetic tree.
 BEASTling makes it easy to relax either of these assumptions, or both.
 The cost you pay is that your analysis will not run as quickly, and you may experience convergance issues.